react-declarative/react-declarative/docs/auto/interfaces/IStretchLayoutPrivate.md

 # IStretchLayoutPrivate

-Represents a private interface for the StrechLayout component.
+Represents a private interface for the StretchLayout component.

 ## Properties